bnugman/sdc-p4/README.md

 I used a combination of color and gradient thresholds to generate a binary image.

-First, magic_channel() function combines saturation and red channels in a peculiar way (see code.
-If I were to be completely honest, saturation channel alone works about as well, but blending saturation and red channels seemed cooler.)
+At first, magic_channel() combined saturation and red channels in a peculiar way, but later I've opted to just using the saturation channel.

 The resulting images show lanes prominently: